 - Practice Safe “Clicking”

-Verify the URLs and don’t open attachments you’re not expecting.
+Verify URLs by hovering over the link and don’t open attachments you’re not expecting.

 If you suspect your computer is infected, contact the ISO as soon as possible.
 We can help determine your next steps.